Help

 Do you offer cookies made with vegan ingredients?

-Yes.
+Yes, some Girl Scout Cookies are made with vegan ingredients including our most popular cookie Thin Mints®.
 For more information, visit the Meet the Cookies page of our website.

 Are there Girl Scout Cookies that are certified gluten-free?

 Yes.
-Responding to an important consumer trend, Girl Scouts in select areas will be selling the gluten-free Caramel Chocolate Chip or Toffee-tastic® Girl Scout Cookies.
+Girl Scouts in select areas sell gluten-free Caramel Chocolate Chip or Toffee-tastic® Girl Scout Cookies.
 Please contact your local Girl Scout council about availability.
 For more information, visit the Meet the Cookies page of our website.

 How is Toffee-tastic® gluten-free certified if it is made in a bakery with wheat?